cornerstonejs/cornerstoneTools/README.md

 - The ability to "drop-in" others' tools, and they "just work"
 - and many others

-This library attempts to solve these problems, and in a highly pluggable and extensible way.
+This library solves these problems in a highly pluggable and extensible way.

 ## This solution